 If you’re looking for an experience like the best on the market, but for cheaper, sure.

 The Razer Opus has a lot going for it.
 It’s comfortable, lightweight, and it feels sturdy.
-It offers largely accurate audio—a feat in and of itself, given Razer’s typically bassy leanings—and while it’s noise cancelling isn’t best in class, it offers a decent amount of attenuation.
+It offers largely accurate audio—a feat in and of itself, given Razer’s typically bassy leanings—and while it’s noise canceling isn’t best in class, it offers a decent amount of attenuation.
 The battery life again isn’t the best you’ll find, but it’s no slouch.
 If there’s any single real disappointment, it’s the microphone which sounds flat out bad.
 Still, if your budget is $200 and not a penny higher, this will cover all the bases easily.

 For better ANC and Bluetooth codec support, save for Sony

 Listeners with a more forgiving budget may want to save a bit more for the Sony WH-1000XM3 or the newer WH-1000XM4.
-They both doe just about everything a little bit better, so shelling out extra may be worth it, especially if you’re making phone calls a lot—the Sony headphones actually have a good mic.
+They both do just about everything a little bit better, so shelling out extra may be worth it, especially if you’re making phone calls a lot—the Sony headphones actually have a good mic.
 The WH-1000XM3 are pretty easy to find a little cheaper these days, too.

-Nevertheless, if you’re looking for your first foray into wireless noise cancelling headphones, at $200, getting this is like dipping a few toes in at once—it’s not the whole foot, but enough to make a decent exploratory attempt.
+Nevertheless, if you’re looking for your first foray into wireless noise canceling headphones, at $200, getting this is like dipping a few toes in at once—it’s not the whole foot, but enough to make a decent exploratory attempt.
 For the price, these headphones strike a good balance.